 “There now, there now, you know the truth, Desirous.
-The only thieves that can take things of value are the Dream Snatchers.
-And those I will never allow in my house, I promise you.”
+The only thieves that can wrongly take things of value are the Dream Snatchers.
+And these I will never allow in my house, I promise you.”

-Upon hearing this declaration from her father’s lips, a chill had gone down the spine of young Oracion, only worse than a chill, for it was the Feeling of Evil Present, although not yet quite understood.
+Upon hearing this declaration from her father’s lips, a chill had gone down the spine of young Oracion, a chill accompanied by the realization of an evil present, although not yet quite understood.

-Though Oracion had not known what these creatures were called before, when she heard “Dream Snatchers” she knew something about whom Father spoke.
-But Oracion had thought up to this point in time that these evil things, these dream stealing creatures, were just imaginary, not a real threat to anyone’s well-being.
+Though Oracion had not known what these creatures were called before, when she heard “Dream Snatchers” she knew of whom Father spoke.
+But Oracion had thought up to this point in time that these evil things, these dream stealing creatures, were just imaginary, and not a real threat to anyone’s well-being.

 And she had been calling them Opposites.

-She called them Opposites because when she woke to find them silently prowling about the side of her bed – sinewy, dark, smoky creatures – which were part smoke, part human and part beast, drooling and smacking their lips grotesquely as if to devour her, they reminded her in an Opposite Way of her Noble Beast.
-She had screamed of course when they appeared and called out for Mother, who came to her doorway almost immediately in rescue.
-When Mother appeared the monsters would disappear instantaneously, leaving only a swirling, smoky residue behind, as if so frightened by something as pure and beautiful as an Etherate, they could not exist in the same space.
+She called them Opposites because when she woke to find them silently prowling about the side of her bed, which she often did – sinewy, dark, smoky creatures – which were part smoke, part human and part beast, drooling and smacking their lips grotesquely as if to devour her, they reminded her in an opposite way of her Noble Beast.
+She had screamed of course when they first appeared and called out for Mother, who would come to her doorway almost immediately in rescue.
+When Mother appeared the monsters would disappear quite instantaneously, leaving only a swirling, smoky residue behind, as if they had never been there.
+Could it be that Dream Snatchers were so frightened by something as pure and beautiful as an Etherate, they could not exist in the same space at the same time?

 “Where did they go?”
 Oracion had asked.